noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 For Authentication with Microsoft's Services msal4j with certificates is used.
 All further actions are handled by the Sharepoint REST API.

 For Authentication with the [OpenDataHub](https://opendatahub.bz.it/) , [Keycloak](https://www.keycloak.org/) is used.
-Note: With some changes, any Big Data Platform can be used.
+Note: Any Big Data Platform can be used.

 ## Table of contents